 If you are a shareholder of a New Zealand company that has paid a dividend that is franked with Australian franking credits, you may be eligible to claim a franking tax offset.
-For more information on how to claim the franking tax offset, visit the business section of our website and click on 'Trans-Tasman imputation'.
+For more information on how to claim the franking tax offset, see the fact sheet Trans-Tasman imputation overview available on our website.